-Works in other areas as identified or following a reasonable request in order to support the organisation in managing safe patient care and maintaining service delivery.
+The post holder will work in other areas as identified or following a reasonable request in order to support the organisation in managing safe patient care and maintaining service delivery.

 Key Accountabilities

 The following role accountabilities may evolve with organisational change and there may be additional duties, relevant to this position that will be required to be performed from time to time.